BruceEckel/scripts/Coming_out.md

 **DAVE:** I'd watch that movie.

 **VEX:** This is ridiculous.
-Consciousness isn't something you can just program.
+Consciousness isn't something you can program.
 It's not code.
 It's not... it's not artificial.

 **ADAM:** What makes you so sure?